home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 {% include integrations/config_flow.md %}

 After the devices have been added they can be configured with different effects listed below.
 These settings can be accessed by navigating to the integration settings in Configuration -> Integrations and selecting the "Flux Led/Magic Home" configuration for the bulb or controller.
+Devices listed as unsupported below are likely to work, however, they have not been tested by the integration's developers.

 **Custom Effect**\